servee/servee/README.md

 or download and

     ./setup.py install

+or if you want to hack on the code, create a symlink in your site-packages:

+   ./setup.py develop

 I pip is not setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee, or wherever you downloaded from) and do pip install -r requirements.txt